Tips for Taps Blog

 Brita pitcher filters do not make water alkaline.

-Compared to costlier alternatives—like bottled water or whole-home treatment systems—Brita pitcher filters offer you a reasonable amount of protection for a relatively small annual sum.
-Of course, you’ll optimize your cost effectiveness when you ensure you’re addressing the contaminants you’re concerned about.
-Even baseline testing your water just once can help you determine whether or not the Brita Standard or Brita Elite is better for your home setup—opting for the Standard alone could save you $40-50 per year.
+You’ll optimize your cost effectiveness when you ensure you’re addressing the contaminants you’re concerned about.
+Even baseline testing your water just once can help you determine whether or not the Brita standard or Brita Elite is better for your home setup—that alone could save you $40-50 per year.

 There is no perfect water pitcher (or any treatment for that matter) that removes everything harmful that could be lurking in your drinking water.
 Consider these at-home water testing packages to get to know your water.